tomislavmedak/tomislavmedak.github.io/en/aesthetisation/index.md

 -->

 ---
 lead: This is a revised version of the presentation delivered at the 15th Historical Materialism conference, 10 November 2018, SOAS, London.
-The presentation is a thoroughly revised version of a text I contributed to the Festschrift of my aesthetics professor and former supervisor Nadežda Čačinovič, forthcoming from Zagreb in 2019.
+The presentation is a thoroughly revised version of a text I contributed to the Festschrift of my aesthetics professor and former supervisor Nadežda Čačinovič, forthcoming from Zagreb Faculty of Arts and Humanities Pess in 2019.
 I wish to thank Marcell Mars and Anthony Iles for the conversations that helped me formulate some of the ideas here.
 ---